AlicenJoyHenning/DamageDetective/README.md

 ## Quick start {#quick-start}

-The demonstrations below can be followed immediately after loading the package and serve as a "test run" to ensure all is running smoothly.
-For more advanced function descriptions and usage examples please refer to the [package vignettes](link).
+The demonstrations below can be followed immediately after loading the package and serve as a test to ensure all is running smoothly.
+For function descriptions and usage examples please refer to the [package vignette](link).

-Begin by loading the dummy data provided by the package, `test_counts`, a PBMC dataset containing 500 cells and 10009 genes.
+Begin by loading the dummy data provided by the package, `test_counts`, an artificial PBMC dataset containing 500 cells and 10009 genes.

 ``` r
 data("test_counts", package = "DamageDetective")